romdll/mon-caveau/README.md

     - [X] We can add a new domain
     - [X] We can add a new bottle size
     - [ ] Allow all the adds above with verification by admin
-    - [ ] Create statistics from the wines
+    - [X] Create statistics from the wines
     - [ ] Allow quick modification of quantity
     - [ ] Allow reusage of images of the same wine name for an other user
+    - [ ] Allow auto completion when typing the wine name (offer the posibility to use already created wine name and complete all the other fields with the correct data but let the user obviously change everything if he wants)
 - [ ] Wine rating system
     - [ ] Be able to rate a wine very fast and easly
 - [ ] Wine label scan